SE-Fall-2024/units_converter_extension/README.md

 </div>

 ## Use Cases
+Say goodbye to the hassle of manual conversions!
+Our Chrome extension instantly converts any highlighted unit, from currency to scientific measurements, directly on your page—no extra steps needed.
+With a sleek interface and light/dark modes, you can effortlessly access a comprehensive converter, create custom units, and even track historical exchange rates for currencies.
+Save time, skip the searches, and make every conversion in a single click.

 - Convert $ to ¥ when you are shopping abroad
 - Convert kilometers to miles when you are planning routes before driving